jonasof/cpanel-dns-updater/README.md

 [Descrição em português](LEIAME.md)

-This scripts update the IP of the client subdomain with a server running cPanel (like no-ip)
+This scripts updates the IP of the client subdomain with a server running cPanel.
+So you can use your cPanel site to provide a replacement to a dynamic dns service like "noip.com".

 Example: imagine that you own one website with cPanel, in the domain
 <mydomain.com>, and you want to point one subdomain to some network like your
-home <home.mydomain.com>

-If this network uses static IP, you need just create an subdomain in "Simple DNS zone Editor" type A. But if this point is dynamic IP, you need one script to update this value periodically, and this script do this.
+home <home.mydomain.com>.
+If this network uses a static IP, you can create an subdomain in "Simple DNS zone Editor" type A and just set that IP there.
+But if your network uses dynamic IP, you need one script to update that value periodically, and this script do this.

-This script can be a good replacement to the service noip.com

 Requirements
 --------

-PHP >= 5.4 (maybe works in 5.3)
+PHP >= 7.0

 How to use
 ---------